Pioneer-Centre-for-AI/p1-compute-documentation/docs/01_p1_dtu_hpc.md

 - Maximum number of GPUs in a job: 2 (one node)
 - 500 gb of storage (+30gb in home directory)

-If you have a project that requires more resources than the above, please contact the governance group
+If you have a project that requires more storage resources than the above, please contact the governance group
 <compute-governance-p1@aicentre.dk> to discuss your needs.

 !!! warning